hpc-maths/ponio/ponio/template/tpl_doc_algorithms.rst

 ROCK4 method
 ~~~~~~~~~~~~

+We write the method ROCK2 presented in :cite:`abdulle:2002`.
 The algorithm of ROCK4 method is the following:

 .. math::